 In Sweden there are different types of childcare for children aged between 1 and 5.
-You must pay for the childcare.
+Parents must pay for their child’s place in a Swedish daycare institution.

 When you are working, studying, looking for work, or you are at home with the child’s younger siblings, you are entitled to childcare.
 In Sweden, it is generally the municipalities that are responsible for childcare, called preschool (förskola) and educational care (pedagogisk omsorg).